sait-wbdv/assessments/cpnt200/assignment-3/README.md

-# Assignment 2: Wordpress Simple Parent Theme
+# Assignment 3: Wordpress Law Firm Website
 ## Scenario
 The CG Law LLP firm has contracted your team to build a 3-page Wordpress website that they can edit themselves.

 ## Instructions
+### 1. General
+- Create a global navigation menu:
+  - that lists the three Pages listed below;
+  - denotes the current page the user is on.
+- Install WordPress plugins:
+  - Contact Form 7
+  - Rank Math
+  - Google Maps (if necessary; some themes include this)
+- Create an admin account for each team member

-### Home page: Practice Areas
+### 2. Home page: Practice Areas
 1. Setup
-    - Create a Post for each of the 3 practice areas, using `practice-areas.txt` for content;
+    - Create a Post for each of the 3 practice areas, using [`practice-areas.txt`](starter/practice-areas.txt) for content;
     - Create a Category called 'Practice Areas';
     - Assign each Practice Area Post to the 'Practice Areas' Category;
     - Do NOT allow comments on these Posts.